tylim88/FireCaller/README.md

 `ok`: you can use the `data` value

 `NON_FUNCTION_ERROR`: basically the source is not by FireCall in Nodejs and is unexpected, you can check the `err`, but the type is completely unknown.
+Handle it with your generic error handling.

 `'cancelled', 'unknown', 'invalid-argument', 'deadline-exceeded', 'not-found', 'already-exists', 'permission-denied', 'resource-exhausted', 'failed-precondition', 'aborted', 'out-of-range', 'unimplemented', 'internal', 'unavailable', 'data-loss', 'unauthenticated'`: the error source is FireCall in NodeJS, you can check the `message`.